 - Demolition of the old Lippulaiva shopping centre (built in 1993) was done in 2017 - Temporary Pikkulaiva shopping centre was opened in 2017 to provide the services during the construction of the new Lippulaiva - The new Lippulaiva opened in March 2022

 Figure 8.
-An illustration of the new Lippulaiva.
+The new Lippulaiva center in August 2022.
 Source: Citycon Oyj.